-Here in the General tab, you can change the way the app scans your files by size.
+Here in the Scan tab, you can change the way the app scans your files by size.
 Just click on the bar with the up and down arrows to open the pop-up menu and select one of the available modes: Skip small files (auto), Skip files smaller than, and Check all files (slower).

 Each mode serves a different purpose.
 Depending on the mode you choose, you will get the following results: